mikhailDyoshin/Django_MySQL/README.md

 ### Connect your database with Django:

-- Change DATABASES variable in the settings.py according to your database user-name, password, host and port.
-For more information check [Django Documentation](https://docs.djangoproject.com/en/4.1/ref/settings/#std-setting-DATABASES "Django documentation about database settings")"
+- Change DATABASES variable in the settings.py according to your database's user-name, password, host and port.
+For more information check [Django Documentation](https://docs.djangoproject.com/en/4.1/ref/settings/#std-setting-DATABASES "Django documentation about database settings")
 - Install mysqlclient package with `pip install mysqlclient`
 - And run the migrate command `python manage.py migrate`